GemReina/HangMan/README.md

 # Hangman

-Welcome to the Hangman Game!
 This is a simple web-based Hangman game where players can guess words and save the hangman from being hanged.

 ## How to Play